chauvinSimon/reality_show/README.md

 ---

-## Daytime Drama, Night-time Consulting
+## Day-time Drama, Night-time Consulting

 During the day meetings, things work exactly as before.
 **Experts only affect the night-time reflections**.